Selling Your Texas Home with a Pending Insurance Claim: A Comprehensive Guide

 There are legal risks when you sell your home, but as a homeowner, you can protect your rights:

-• Consult an Attorney: To make sure you’re following the law, talk to a real estate lawyer.
+- Consult an Attorney: To ensure you follow the law, talk to a real estate lawyer.

-• Professional Representation: Get a skilled real estate expert to help you through the sale process and make sure you follow the law.
+- Professional Representation: Hire a skilled real estate expert to help you through the sale process and ensure compliance with the law.

-• Clear Contracts: To avoid misunderstandings, make sure that everyone can read and understand your contracts.
+- Clear Contracts: To avoid misunderstandings, ensure everyone can read and understand your contracts.

 By taking these steps, you lower the legal risks of selling your home.